PedroEduardoSS/AnalyzWEB/README.md

-# AnalyzOS
+# AnalyzWEB
- AnalyzOS is a simple GUI for data scientists, analysts or anyone who studies or work with Data Science
+ AnalyzWEB is a simple WEB for data scientists, analysts or anyone who studies or work with Data Science.

+## Technologies behind
+Python
+Streamlit
+Scikit-learn
+Pandas
+Numpy